 His message was loud and clear: go where the fish are.

 The analogy, of course, of someone fishing and not catching any fish, and remaining dumbfounded and perplexed until they switched up their location and started fishing in different spots…

 The translation, marketing-wise, for your product, brand or content:

-Instead of focusing on putting your content out there, focus on finding out where the loyal, dedicated fans of your content are…
+Instead of doing the same damned thing, focus on finding out where the loyal, dedicated fans of your content are…

 Like, if you had 1,000 perfect customers, where would they be?